janleigh/dotfiles/README.md

 ### ❖ Installation

    I provided an script to install my configuration.
-It only copies the config files to $HOME/.config/ for now.
+It only copies the config files to `$HOME/.config/` for now.

    You can run it by running `setup.sh`.

+   Tools needed for the script: `yay`, `dialog`

    ```bash
     $ ./setup.sh